microsoft/scitt-ccf-ledger/demo/cts_poc/README.md

 ## Prerequisites

-- A Certificate Authority (CA) certificate and private key are required to configure the SCITT instance.
-The CA certificate and private key must be provided by the SCITT Operator.
-For getting a sample pair for testing purposes, you can use the script [cacerts-generator.sh](./cacerts-generator.sh).
+- A Certificate Authority (CA) certificate is required from the issuer who will be signing and then submitting the COSE_Sign1 signature envelopes.
+The CA will need to be added to the configuration for CTS to be able to accept the incoming signature envelopes.
+You can set it up locally via the provided script:

-    For running the script, you can provide the following environment variables:

-    - `CACERT_OUTPUT_DIR`: Path to the output directory where the CA certificate and private key files will be stored

-    Example command:

     ```bash
+    mkdir -p demo-poc/x509_roots
-    CACERT_OUTPUT_DIR="demo-poc/x509_roots" ./demo/cts_poc/cacerts-generator.sh
+    CACERT_OUTPUT_DIR="demo-poc/x509_roots" ./demo/cts_poc/0-cacerts-generator.sh
     ```

-- Access to the CCF member certificate and private key is required to submit proposals to the CCF network.
-The provided member must be registered into the target CCF network.
-For a local SCITT instance (e.g., after running the [start.sh](../../start.sh) script), the member certificate and private key are generated automatically and stored in the `workspace` folder (`member0_cert.pem` and `member0_privk.pem`).
-For a remote SCITT instance, the member certificate and private key must be provided by the SCITT Operator.
+- The admin (operator) will need to be recognized by the CTS instance.
+The member certificate and private key are generated automatically and stored in the `workspace` folder (`member0_cert.pem` and `member0_privk.pem`) after starting the local instance.

+- You should have configuration file ready (see [documentation](../../docs/configuration.md#scitt-configuration)), e.g.:

+    ```bash
+    echo '{ "authentication": { "allow_unauthenticated": true } }' > demo-poc/configuration.json
+    ```

 ## Instructions